IvanBond/Power-Refresh/README.md

 For example, if your enterprise data source is SAP BI - BO or BW, you can integrate this solution with another one - [SAP BOA Automation](https://github.com/IvanBond/SAP-BOA-Automation)

 Nothing should stop Self-Service BI developers from achieving business goals!
 That's why this project is done in Visual Basic for Applications.
-VBA is a 'must-have' skill for reporting specialist in companies with Excel-based reporting.

 Purchase and installation of software can be a problem for many specialists in large organizations due to strict IT policy.

 Therefore, basic script from this project can be adapted to particular needs easily by those who are familiar with VBA/VBScipt.

+# Why not Windows Task Scheduler

+It requires admin rights, hard to manage many reports (e.g. no sorting by time), no control over used resourses or number of running Excel sessions, not readable log, hard to transfer tasks from one workstation to another (comparing to Copy/Paste of Excel file) etc.